Thursday, 17 April 2025

 …and there was a second van, also arriving.
 THIS one was Mannifred’s people, coming the other way on the T-section that the just-exploded van had driven and turned towards Winnow on; it was coming from Vesper’s right instead of her left.

 Instinct took over.
 Time slowed down for the woman.
-As had been noted, you COULD train yourself to get a reaction like that without forcibly altering your brain on Weav.
+As had been noted, you COULD train yourself to get a reaction like that without forcibly altering your brain, on Weav anyway.

 The van at her front.
 Assess position, distance, and speed.
 It wouldn’t make it in time to turn and block her, but if she turned left on the T to go away from it it might get a good shot at her.
 Same if she turned towards it and tried to go past it.
 Going offroad was a bad option.
 So was slamming on the brakes; it would make the car behind her catch up.